Aarleks/pollen-tilde/README.md

 ## Things I want to do

-* add a rolling blog to the index;
 * make the index page a bit more purposeful;
 * add a resources page;
 * add a teaching page;